A typical Gannel View; the estuary is packed with life and mystery

 Historic Places on the Gannel

 It might be hard to imagine these days but once upon a time, today's tranquil estuary was a busy hub of activity.
 Indeed, you can see various remnants from down the ages.
 Trethellan, for example, has been inhabited for many centuries.
 There are still the remnants of an Iron Age village here, while lead mining took place in more recent history.
 Large, ocean-bound ships would have been commonplace, both to export local metal and bring in coal from Wales.

 The sidestream of Penpol Creek is another interesting spot.
 You can still see the remains of an old quay and lime kiln here, although the clang of industry has been replaced by birdsong since the days of the Industrial Revolution.

 Last but not least, Crantock is a lovely old village for a quick visit, with Celtic origins stretching back to the 5th Century.
-The Old Albion Inn is a particularly classic old school pub, should you fancy a well-earned pint on your walk, while Crantock Bakery make a mean Cornish Pastie.
+The Old Albion Inn is a particularly classic old school pub, should you fancy a well-earned pint on your walk, while Crantock Bakery makes a mean Cornish Pasty.

 Gannel Estuary Wildlife and Precious Habitat

 For any lover of the natural world, there is a wealth of life on the River Gannel, including some rare and highly specialised species.
 Plants in this salty, acidic environment have to be hardy and well-adapted and include species such as sea purslane and vibrant yellow clusters of kidney vetch.